ehc-io/pocket2onenote/README.md

 ## Installation

+First of all install the npm package dependencies

+    npm install --save

 Fill out **config/creds.js** and **config/default.json** with your data, use the examples files for that.
 Most of the information inside those files is pretty stright-forward on how to get them.
 Although The API section is a bit tricky but those are explained latter on.